 - Do not travel to areas bordering with Bangladesh, Rakhine State townships of Maungdaw, Buthidaung, Rathedaung, Kyauktaw, Ponnagyun, Mrauk-U, Minbya, Myebon and Ann or Paletwa township in southern Chin State due to armed conflict.
 See Safety and security

 - Do not travel to northern Shan State due to increased fighting between ethnic groups and military forces.
 See Safety and security

 - Reconsider your need to travel to Kachin State, due to ongoing armed conflict between ethnic groups and military forces.
 See Safety and security

-- Reconsider your need to travel to the areas bordering China, Laos, Thailand, Bangladesh and India, including the authorised land border crossings in these areas.
-Armed groups operate in these areas and there is an ongoing risk of ethnic conflict, banditry and unmarked landmines.
+- Reconsider your need to travel to the areas bordering China, Laos, Thailand, and India, including authorised land border crossings in these areas.
+Armed groups operate in these areas and there are risks from ethnic conflict, banditry and unmarked landmines.
+See Safety and security

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination's entry or exit requirements.